-On insert date a plan draft was posted on the Bowie County Website.
+On June 24, 2022, a plan draft was posted on the Bowie County Website.
 Contact information was posted on the site.
-Notices were posted at the courthouse and the county clerk's office on insert date and in the local newspaper running insert dates.
+Notices were posted at the courthouse and the county clerk's office on June 27, 2022, and in the local newspaper running July 10, 2022, and July 13, 2022.
 There were no public comments or suggestions offered during the plan development process.